tACSChallenge/tacschallenge.github.io/index.markdown

 If you have questions write us an email to [tacschallenge@gmail.com](mailto:tacschallenge@gmail.com)

 {: style="text-align: justify;"}
-Emails should come from the lab's principal investigator (PI) or senior researcher that can confirm that they have the necessary resources to join the initiative.
+Completion of the form should be done by the lab's principal investigator (PI) or senior researcher that can confirm that they have the necessary resources to join the initiative.